lokesh9899/Mortality-Risk-Readmission-Prediction-NLP-Clinical-Bert-LLM/README.md

-# 🏥 Predictive Modeling of In-Hospital Patient Mortality and Readmission Using MIMIC-III
+# 🏥 MultiModel Prediction of In-Hospital Patient Mortality and Readmission Using NLP, Clinical-Bert LLM

-### 🔬 Capstone Project | University of Maryland, Baltimore County

-This project builds an end-to-end machine learning pipeline to predict **in-hospital mortality** and **30-day readmission** using structured data and unstructured **clinical notes** from the MIMIC-III dataset.
-Our pipeline integrates **ClinicalBERT embeddings**, optimized XGBoost/CatBoost models, and comprehensive interpretability using **SHAP** to guide real-world healthcare decisions.
+This project builds an end-to-end machine learning pipeline to predict **in-hospital mortality** and **readmission** using structured data and unstructured **clinical notes** from the MIMIC-III dataset.
+Our pipeline integrates **ClinicalBERT embeddings**, optimized XGBoost/CatBoost best models, and comprehensive interpretability using **SHAP** to guide real-world healthcare decisions.

 ---